-Working alongside partners like AT&T, Dick Clark Productions, the NFL and the U.S. Navy, festivities culminated in September 2014 with visits from both President Barack Obama and Vice President Joe Biden, a live, nationally broadcast television special, and a fireworks display that made the Guinness World Records.
+As Executive Director of Star-Spangled 200, Inc., I led a team of public and private stakeholders in the production of the multi-year commemoration of the 200th anniversary of our national anthem, including the celebration’s signature events—Star-Spangled Sailabration and Star-Spangled Spectacular.
+The events attracted millions of visitors to the region, generated hundreds of millions in economic impact, and broke all event records for Baltimore and the State of Maryland.
+Working alongside partners like Dick Clark Productions and the U.S. Navy, festivities culminated in September 2014 with visits from both President Barack Obama and Vice President Joe Biden, a live nationally broadcast television special, and fireworks display that made the Guinness World Records.

-Beegle is an active or past member of the boards of Emerge Maryland, the National Aquarium in Baltimore, the Star-Spangled Banner Flag House and the Walters Art Museum.
+I am an active or past member of the boards of Emerge Maryland, the National Aquarium in Baltimore, the Star-Spangled Banner Flag House and the Walters Art Museum.

 Georgetown University School of Continuing Studies